sorucoder/tic80-go-template/README.md

-# tic80-go
+# tic80-go-template

-This is an unofficial WASM binding for Go to make TIC-80 Cartridges.
+This is an unofficial WASM binding template for Go to make TIC-80 Cartridges.

 ## Usage